irpbc/mj-rt/README.md

 * Open the generated solution in Visual Studio 2017
 * Select `Debug ` or `Release` configuration. (`libLLVM` must be built in the same configuration as the LLVM libs were built, usually `Release`)
+* Build the `BUILD_ALL` project.

 The build will produce a lot of files.
 Following files should be copied to folder where you are running the MJ compiler: `mj_rt.lib`, `mj_rt.dll`, `mj_shim.lib`, `libLLVM.dll`.

+### Mac OS

+You must have XCode installed so the C++ compiler and linker are available.
+On Mac OS LLVM does support creation of libLLVM.dylib with all symbols already exported (which is part of LLVMSharp).
+We will build LLVM from source just for the purpose of producing a CMake package to link the compiler native code against.

+You should add `/Application/CMake.app/Content/bin` to your `PATH` environment variable, because we will build from command line.

+Steps to build LLVM:

+* Clone [LLVM source code](https://github.com/llvm-mirror/llvm), switch to branch `release_50`.
+* Open CMake GUI.
+Select the LLVM source code folder.
+* Create a folder in the source code folder and select that as the build folder.
+* Hit Configure.
+Choose "Unix Makefiles" generator and proceed.
+* A table of options will be displayed.
+    * Set `CMAKE_BUILD_TYPE` to `Release`
+    * Set `CMAKE_INSTALL_PREFIX` to some convenient folder (eg. `<some folder>/LLVMHome`).
+    * Uncheck `LLVM_BUILD_TESTS`, `LLVM_BUILD_TOOLS` and `LLVM_BUILD_UTILS` because we won't need those.
+    * Uncheck `LLVM_INCLUDE_TESTS`, `LLVM_INCLUDE_TOOLS` and `LLVM_INCLUDE_UTILS`, for same reason.
+    * Set `LLVM_TARGETS_TO_BUILD` to `X86`.
+    * Check `LLVM_BUILD_LLVM_DYLIB`.
+This option is what we actually need, all of the above is just to speed up the build.
+* Hit Configure, than Generate.
+* In Terminal `cd` into LLVM source dir and do:
+    * `cmake --build ./<build dir> -- -j4` (replace `4` with number of virtual cores of your CPU, for multi core building)
+    * `cmake --build ./<build dir> --target install`

+The folder you selected earlier will now be populated with built libraries.
+Next, you must add an environment variable `CMAKE_PREFIX_PATH` with path to LLVM install folder as the value.
+This will ensure LLVM libraries will be found by CMake in the next steps.

+Steps to build this project:

+* Open CMake GUI.
+Select this project's source code folder.
+* Create a folder in the source code folder and select that as the build folder.
+* Hit Configure.
+Choose "Unix Makefiles" generator and proceed.
+* Set `CMAKE_BUILD_TYPE` to `Release` or `Debug`
+* Hit Configure, than Generate.
+* In Terminal `cd` into this directory and do:
+    * `cmake --build ./<build dir>`

+The build will produce files: `libmj_rt.dylib`, `libmj_compiler_native.dylib` and `libmj_shim.a`.
+These files should be copied over to the folder where you are running the MJ compiler.